When designers discuss movement in the garden, we often focus on abstract interpretations of the word.

 Movement and circulation have very different functions and goals outside vs. inside.
 Indoors, the purpose of hallways, stairs and other open areas is to get easily and quickly from point A to point B to point C, as in, from the couch in front of the television to the kitchen for a snack and up the stairs to the bedroom for a nap.
 Having just described my perfect Sunday afternoon, I can assure you these are all important activities, and I would be very annoyed if naptime was delayed because of unnecessary detours.

-The opposite is true in the garden, however, when the actually EXPERIENCE of getting from here to there is as important as the final destination.
+The opposite is true in the garden, however, when the actual experience of getting from here to there is as important as the final destination.
 Faster and more direct isn’t necessarily better.
 But to get it just right, get ready to do some math.

 Did you know that there is a specific formula for designing a staircase?
 It’s 2R + T = 24” – 27”, where R = rise and T = tread.

-Another outdoor stair mistake includes not marking the edge, which can create a tripping hazard.
+Another common mistake is failing to mark the edge, which can create a tripping hazard.
 We are less likely to look down at our feet when walking outdoors, so it’s important to mark the end of each step.
-This can be done by adding a bullnose finish (which creates a shadow), but including a border in a different color or material, or even by adding a border of the same material but in a different pattern.
+This can be done by adding a bullnose finish (which creates a shadow), or including a border in a different color or material, or even by adding a border of the same material but in a different pattern.
 This is particularly important if you have only one stair, as they are particularly easy to overlook.
 Apart from safety, embellishing a staircase this way transforms it into an integral garden feature, rather than just a convenience.

 Contrasting material + bullnose